Client: Ministry of Community, Aboriginal and Women’s Services (MCAWS) & Association of Professional Engineers and Geoscientists BC (APEGBC)

-Skilled labour shortages, credential recognition and the under-utilization of highly trained immigrants were making national headlines.
+Skilled labour shortages, credential recognition and the under-utilization of highly trained immigrants were making national headlines in Canada.
 Conventional job support programs were ill-suited to the task and the Provincial government needed to find new solutions to fill real labour market needs, without financial incentives for employers.

-Because of a very high number of internationally trained engineers (ITEs) living in BC, the Ministry created a Pilot Project in partnership with the BC Association of Professional Engineers and Geoscientists (APEGBC).
+With a particularly high number of internationally trained engineers (ITEs) living in BC, a Pilot Project was created in partnership with the BC Association of Professional Engineers and Geoscientists (APEGBC).
 This was the first comprehensive project of its kind.

 The Pilot was designed to help ITEs overcome unique cultural and institutional barriers to becoming a professional in BC.
-The Pilot had three objectives:
+Professional registration requirements and processes were not well understood by internationally trained immigrants, or by support workers who counselled them.
+Taking an action research approach, the Pilot had three objectives:

 - Develop and implement a training & work experience model,

 - Improve the quality and accessibility of relevant information for stakeholders, and

 - Review and revise P.Eng. registration policies & procedures to mitigate systemic barriers.

 Kim Walker was initially contracted by the Ministry to facilitate a steering committee, identify key issues, and consult with stakeholders.
 Over a few months it became clear that the Ministry also needed someone to manage the project.
 Kim was contracted under APEGBC to manage sub-contractors, work plans, schedules and the Project Management Team.
 Key deliverables included:

 - An action research framework, participant selection criteria, and project evaluation plan,